Dire wolf (Aenocyon dirus (Leidy, 1858))

 Perhaps the «dire» wolves were less social than gray.
 Among the subfamilies of wolf (Caninae) truly schooling animal is the gray wolf.
 As related to him coyote, «dire» wolf is likely to create a small family groups, but not as large flocks like modern wolves.

-Species of Canis dirus finally disappeared with the extinction of the mammoth megafauna about 10 thousand years ago.
+Species of Aenocyon dirus finally disappeared with the extinction of the mammoth megafauna about 10 thousand years ago.